egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 </div>

-The concurrency here is entirely unnecessary.
-It should go without saying, don't add concurrency unless you have a good reason.
+The concurrency here is entirely unnecessary, but I've seen this exact code in a repository.
+System without concurrency is much easier to debug, test and understand.

+People also add concurrency because they think it will speed up their program.
+In a production environment, you are handling many concurrent requests anyways, so making one part concurrent doesn't necessarily make the whole system faster.

 ### Prefer Synchronous API

 A friend of the previous rule is to prefer synchronous API.
-Non-concurrent code is usually shorter and easier to test and debug.
+As mentioned, non-concurrent code is usually shorter and easier to test and debug.

 <div class="side-by-side">